v3rtx/angularjs-rails-resource/README.md

 The resource also exposes a class method <code>beforeRequest(fn)</code> that accepts a function to execute and automatically wraps it as a transformer and appends it to the list of transformers for the resource class.
 The function passed to <code>beforeRequest</code> is called with the same two parameters.
-One difference is that the functions are not required to return the data, though they still can if they need to return a new object..
+One difference is that the functions are not required to return the data, though they still can if they need to return a new object.
+See [example](EXAMPLE.md#specifying-transformer).

 ### Interceptors
 Interceptor functions utilize [$q promises](http://docs.angularjs.org/api/ng.$q) to process the data returned from the server.

 The interceptor is called with the promise returned from $http and is expected to return a promise for chaining.
 The promise passed to each interceptor contains a reference to the resource to expose the configured options of the resource.
 Each interceptor promise is expected to return the response or a $q.reject.
-See [Promises](#promises) below for more information about the promise data.
+See [Promises](#promises) for more information about the promise data.

+The resource also exposes a class method <code>beforeResponse(fn)</code> that accepts a function to execute and automatically wraps it as an interceptor and appends it to the list of interceptors for the resource class.
+Functions added with beforeResponse don't need to know anything about promises since they are automatically wrapped as an interceptor.

 ## Tests